Guide To Paddle Boarding With Your Dog

 Most boards of adequate size will handle the weight of a dog because the added weight is being dispersed across the board not at a single point as it would a heavier person.

-Your dog will get more dirt on the board that you are probably used to, especially in a river environment where the shoreline is often mud.
-This will not damage a board with a quality deck pad just remember to clean it after your session to keep it in it's best aesthetic shape.
+Your dog will get more dirt on the board than you are probably used to, especially in a river environment where the shoreline is often mud.
+This will not damage a board with a quality deck pad just remember to clean it after your session to keep it in its best aesthetic shape.

 We recommend that you do not leash your dog to the board other than a possible initial training measure (some dogs train better on a leash because they realize leash = instructions).
 Once your dog is comfortable on a SUP, has an appropriate life vest, and doesn't panic when being required to swim then a leash should never be used.
 In the event of a swim, the leash can easily become caught and cause entanglement.
 The SUP leash entanglement potential is especially dangerous in rivers and other moving water.
 A better and safer option when past the initial training is to train your dog to stay close and to use a canine lifejacket with a carry handle for easy recovery after a swim.